The Post-Covid World

 But it only accounted for about 6% of the wider grocery retail market.

-The pandemic drove unprecedented demand for online grocery services, including many consumers trying online grocery delivery for the first time.
-Independent retailers and nationwide chains alike struggled to keep up.
-Orders that once took hours to fulfill were delayed by weeks in areas hit particularly hard by Covid-19, such as New York City.
+The pandemic has driven unprecedented demand for online grocery services, including many consumers trying online grocery delivery for the first time.
+Independent retailers and nationwide chains alike have struggled to keep up.
+Orders that once took hours to fulfill are being delayed by weeks in areas hit particularly hard by Covid-19, such as New York City.

 Instacart experienced a 150% increase in orders in March 2020.
-The company is reportedly seeking to hire an additional 300,000 personal shoppers to accommodate the demand.
+The company hired an additional 300,000 personal shoppers to accommodate the demand that year.
+As of March 2021, Instacart had 500,000 contractors.
 FreshDirect, an online grocer serving the New York City metropolitan area, saw a 60% increase in online activity in March 2020 compared to the same period in 2019.
 Target saw sales for its curbside pickup program grow by 734% year-over-year in Q2’20.

 Source: Supermarket News